Genomics Aotearoa and New Zealand eScience Infrastructure partner to advance genomics research capabilities in New Zealand

 About Genomics Aotearoa (GA)

-Genomics Aotearoa, is a partnership of seven New Zealand universities and crown research institutes.
+Genomics Aotearoa, is a partnership of nine New Zealand universities and crown research institutes.
 It is undertaking nationally significant research activities supporting New Zealand’s economic, environmental and social wellbeing.
 It has established national collaborations in health, environment and primary production, and has funded projects across these three key research themes.
 The projects are underpinned by the development of a national genomics data repository and bioinformatics analytical platform, and by enabling and growing the skills and capability of researchers in New Zealand.
 Te Ao Māori is at the centre of these activities, through research undertaken by and for Māori and embedding Māori management of indigenous genomics research practice and data.

 About New Zealand eScience Infrastructure (NeSI)